-The Pensions Regulator (TPR) is consulting on a new funding code, which will require trustees of defined benefit (DB) pension schemes to think carefully about their “long-term objectives”.
-It is often assumed that this will involve either:
+The funding code requires trustees of defined benefits (DB) pension schemes to think even more carefully about their "long-term objectives", which is often assumed to involve either:

 - targeting a “buy-in” or “buyout” transaction with an insurance company; or